isabella232/devo-ps.github.io/_posts/blog/2013-09-18-vagrant-docker-and-ansible-wtf.md

 ## Ansible

-> GIVE AN INTRO TO ANSIBLE:
-> - WHY IT WAS CREATED AND BY WHOM?
-> - WHAT IT DOES
-> - WHAT ARE THE PROS

-> SIMPLE FEW LINES TO DEPLOY A SIMPLE NODE.JS APP (HUBOT?)
-IN THE DOCKER CONTAINER

 - Ansible was create by [ansibleworks](www.ansibleworks.com).Ansible is a radically simple IT orchestration engine that makes your applications and systems easier to deploy.
 Avoid writing scripts or custom code to deploy and update your applications— automate in a language that approaches plain English, using SSH, with no agents to install on remote systems.